Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 A_{21}*(x_{i}-XC)+A_{22}*(y_{i}-YC)+A_{23}*(z_{i}-ZC),
 A_{31}*(x_{i}-XC)+A_{32}*(y_{i}-YC)+A_{33}*(z_{i}-ZC)),
 and the position {\bf R}_{j}.
-The dummy sites are determined by algebraic vector operation.
+The dummy sites are calculated by algebraic vector operation.

 7. Forces by Coulombic interactions and Lennard-Jones potentials are calculated using five sites.
 This is the most time consuming part of the TIP5P code.